MozillaReality/networked-aframe/docs/getting-started-local.md

 # Getting started with Networked-Aframe

-Hello friends!
-This tutorial will show you how to write your very first multi-user virtual reality experience on the web.
+This tutorial will show you how to write a multi-user virtual reality experience on the web.

 You might be thinking: wait you can do VR on the web?
 And the answer is yes!
-Using the [WebVR standard](https://webvr.info/) and an awesome library called [A-Frame](https://aframe.io), VR on the web is actually really easy and evolving rapidly.
+Using the [WebXR standard](https://github.com/immersive-web/webxr) and an awesome library called [A-Frame](https://aframe.io), VR on the web is actually really easy and evolving rapidly.
 Your second question is then: wait to do multi-user won't I have to know all about servers and complicated networking protocols?
 Answer: not anymore!
 The recently released [Networked-Aframe](https://github.com/networked-aframe/networked-aframe) (NAF for short) has you covered.
-NAF hides away a lot of the networking complexity, allowing you to write multi-user VR apps entirely in HTML.
+NAF hides the networking complexity, allowing you to write multi-user VR apps with the tools you're familiar with.

 This tutorial goes through how to setup a Networked-Aframe experience from scratch, however if you'd like to get started writing your app with no fuss, remix this project on Glitch and get right to it: